typelevel/scalacheck/CONTRIBUTING.markdown

     > jvm/console

-By default, the Scala.js version is usually the latest 1.0 release.
-If you want to override the version, you can use the `SCALAJS_VERSION` environment variable.

-    $ env SCALAJS_VERSION=0.6.33 sbt

 The releases are done with the `release.sh` script.
 If you change the script, you can test it still works, but not publish artifacts, by running a non-publishing command like `package`: